IT Due Diligence: Avoid Common Pitfalls + The Ultimate Checklist

 Data Center Operations:

-• Primary and secondary data center locations
+• Primary and secondary data centers

-• Operational redundancy and failover capabilities
+• Redundancy and failover

-• Power and cooling infrastructure maturity
+• Power and cooling maturity

-• Physical security measures and access controls
+• Physical security and access controls

 Development and Integration Capabilities